-Valley Water estimates that approximately 15% of multi-family dwellings, 26% of single-family dwellings, and 17% of commercial buildings in Santa Clara County still have waterwasting 3.5 gallons-per-flush toilets.
-State law regulates what water fixtures can be sold by retailers and what water fixtures can be installed in new construction and improvements to real property, and with the passage of SB 407 (Padilla) in 2009, the State mandated that noncompliant (non-water efficient) plumbing fixtures be replaced in single-family residential real property by January 1, 2017, and in multifamily residential real property and commercial real property by January 1, 2019.
+Valley Water estimates that approximately 15% of multi-family dwellings, 26% of single-family dwellings, and 17% of commercial buildings in Santa Clara County still contain 3.5 gallons-perflush toilets, which waste significant amounts of water.
+State law regulates what water fixtures can be sold by retailers and what water fixtures can be installed in new construction and improvements to real property, and with the passage of SB 407 (Padilla) in 2009, the State mandated that noncompliant (nonwater efficient) plumbing fixtures be replaced in single-family residential real property by January 1, 2017, and in multifamily residential real property and commercial real property by January 1, 2019.
 Many local jurisdictions, such as Los Angeles, San Diego, San Francisco, and others, have enacted supplemental local ordinances to enforce the state standards by requiring that water fixtures be retrofitted before a property sale can be recorded by the County Clerk-Recorder.

-Work with County staff and/or Board of Supervisors to adopt an ordinance to require the retrofit of non-water efficient fixtures upon the resale of residential and commercial properties built on or after 1994.
+Work with County staff and/or Board of Supervisors to adopt an ordinance to require the retrofit of non-water efficient fixtures upon the resale of residential and commercial properties built before 1994.